Group manager

 Normal users are added to a group with the same name as its workspace.
 Example: normal users of research-breakthrough are added to the rodsgroup research-breakthrough.
 During group creation by the group-manager this group will get permission ‘own’ on the /{rodsZone}/home/research-breakthrough workspace and inheritance is enabled.

 A reader cannot be added to the main group, because that will grant them ‘own’ permissions.
 Instead a shadow group is created prefixed with ‘read-‘.
 This group gets read permissions on the ‘research-‘ or ‘intake-‘ group of the same basename.
-Inheritance is enabled
+Inheritance is enabled.

 A group manager has all the same characteristics as a normal user but in addition metadata is set on the group to list managers.
 The attribute name is ‘manager’ and the attribute value is the username (including zone).
 There are two special groups under the System category to grant managers extra privileges.
 These are: